Colusa City Council continues agenda items up for consideration that would add city staff positions

-The Colusa City Council continued two agenda items up for consideration at the Tuesday evening meeting that, if approved, would add two positions to the city’s staff.
+The Colusa City Council has continued two agenda items that were up for consideration at the Tuesday evening meeting that, if approved, would add two positions to the city’s already sizable budget deficit.

-“I don’t feel like putting our staff at risk, with multiple people having high risk factors for their health...,” said Hill.
+“I don’t feel like putting our staff at risk, with multiple people having high risk factors for their health, is a good option,” said Hill.

 Colusa City Manager Jesse Cain submitted the items for consideration and said continuing them was a good idea because it will allow for a proper public meeting.